iteravirgo/bcsitera.github.io/apps/expense-reports/docs/en-US/help.md

 Manual creation of expense document is possible and is similar to regular purchase invoice.

-**Vendor and Submitter must be used**.
-When getting documents from CostPocket system looks for Vendor Registration No. and/or VAT Registration No. in order to find Vendor from Vendors.
-Similarly submitter e-mail is used to look for Employee with matching company Email from Employees.
+**Vendor and Submitter must be used**.  *When getting documents from CostPocket system looks for Vendor Registration No. and/or VAT Registration No. in order to find Vendor from existing Vendors.
+Similarly submitter e-mail is used to look for Employee with matching company Email from Employees.*
 User can make multiple document lines with different posting groups (to manage VAT).
-**Dimensions** are applied for header only.
+**Dimensions** are applied for document header only.
-Only .jpg type attachments can be uploaded.
+Only .jpg type attachments can be currently uploaded.

 Expense document's **Billing Type** can be Personal or Company, depending on finances used.
 Currency exchange rate can be adjusted by **Currency Factor** field.

 User can work with documents on document card or in expense documents list *(mainly to assign Vendor/Submitter/Expense account)*.
 When an expense account is assigned to document header, User shall be prompted, if document lines should also be updated.
 User can check posting with action **Post Preview**.